Alert Message Please update your browser.

 You may already be aware that bankers, lenders, credit card issuers and employers may run a hard inquiry (a type of credit check) to gather insights on your relationship with money.
 They may look at your credit score to determine your eligibility for certain credit cards or to land on a particular annual percentage rate (APR).

 When it comes to opening a bank account, a similar process takes place with a system called ChexSystems.
-This is a tool that lenders, bankers, issuers and credit unions use to see if you have a poor record with your accounts.
-This includes activity such as overdrafts, identity theft and bank fraud.
+This is a tool that banks and credit unions use to see if you have a poor record with your accounts.
+This includes activity such as overdrafts, bounced checks, accounts you've opened and closed and more.

 ChexSystems report and consumer score

 Similar to a credit score, a ChexSystems consumer score takes your banking history into account and generates a number that reflects your risk.
 It can range from 100– 899 and the higher the number, the lower your risk.
-A banker may see a low score and fear that you are more likely to commit fraud, bounce checks and perform other risky financial activities.
+A banker may see a low score and fear that you are more likely to perform risky financial activities.

-Your score will appear on your ChexSystems report, which you can request for free every 12 months online or over the phone.
+Your score will appear on your ChexSystems report, which you can request for free once every 12 months online or by mail.
 Your banker may provide you with this report if they deny your application to open an account.

 On your report, you'll see information including but not limited to: